 - While keeping the leg straight, take the leg out to the side as far as comfortable

 This exercise can be progressed using elastic bands to increase resistance.

 Proprioception can be considered as the body's ability to sense where it is in space.
-In the event of an injury this mechanism becomes disrupted and proper training is needed to re-educate the muscles to fire at the right time to allow further injury prevention.
+In the event of an injury, this mechanism becomes disrupted and proper training is needed to re-educate the muscles to fire at the right time to allow further injury prevention.
 The most common way to achieve this is to first stand and then walk on an uneven surface.
-As balance continues to improve proprioceptive exercises can progressed as follows:
+As balance continues to improve proprioceptive exercises can progress as follows:

 - Two footed stand on wobble board -aim to maintain balance for as long as possible

-- Progress to one legged (injured side) wobble board exercises
+- Progress to one-legged (injured side) wobble board exercises

 - Practice hopping on the injured leg on an uneven surface